sithhell/talks/muc++_18_01_25/slides.md

  * Single core performance hard to improve

-    * Scaling the frequence unfeasible
+    * Scaling the frequency unfeasible
     * Increasing complexity not viable

 &rArr; Instead of making a single core faster, just add more cores